As we get closer to returning to the gym I have been thinking of how to come out of this pandemic more powerful and prepared to get back to it.

 In many ways, our routine has changed and most likely has impacted our body and mental health.

-As I realized for myself, I was lost on what my goals are and what I should focus on now or later.
-So here are some good questions that helped me evaluate where I am and cleared my head for what my next big goals were and what small steps I should take first before tackling them.
+As I realized for myself, I was lost on what my goals were and what I was just focusing on the now or the latter.
+So here are some good questions that helped me evaluate where I was and cleared my head for what my next big goals were and what small steps I should take first before tackling them.

-Questions to reflect on for 2 minutes (time yourself):
+Questions to reflect on for 2 minutes about this pandemic (time yourself):

 I found it was best when I just read the question and directly started to write.

 Don’t plan your answer, just write.
 Don’t hold anything in and if you are blocked on a question, just write whatever comes to your mind.
 It could even be: “I don’t know, I don’t know, oh yesterday I ate some real sticky rice, it made my tummy feel funny afterward, I don’t know why I’ve felt super bloated!”

 1. How is your body feeling?
 Have you noticed any new discomfort/ pain during this pandemic?

 2. How are you feeling emotionally?
 Why do you think you are feeling this way?